Spoken Speech Enhancement using EEG: EEG Feature Dimension Reduction Algorithm Details

 \section{EEG Feature Dimension Reduction Algorithm Details}

-After extracting EEG and acoustic features as explained in the previous section, we used non linear methods to do feature dimension reduction in order to obtain set of EEG features which are better representation of acoustic features.
-We reduced the 155 EEG features to a dimension of 30 by applying Kernel Principle Component Analysis (KPCA) \cite{mika1999kernel}.We plotted cumulative explained variance versus number of components to identify the right feature dimension as shown in Figure 2.
+We reduced the 155 EEG features to a dimension of 30 by applying Kernel Principle Component Analysis (KPCA) to denoise the EEG feature space as demonstrated by authors in \cite{krishna20,krishna2019state}.
+We plotted cumulative explained variance versus number of components to identify the right feature dimension as shown in Figure 2.
 We used KPCA with polynomial kernel of degree 3 \cite{krishna2019speech,krishna20,krishna200speech}.
-We used python scikit library for performing KPCA.
-The cumulative explained variance plot is not supported by the library for KPCA as KPCA projects features to different feature space, hence for getting explained variance plot we used normal PCA but after identifying the right dimension we used the KPCA to perform dimension reductions.